The Best Tools for Online Content Writers

-Many content writers will tell you humbling stories about the first years of their careers, and while some felt like quitting, others actually quit!
-The lesson is, the initial bumps and grind in any writing career is normal and should never be reason enough to stop you from pursuing writing excellence.
+Many content writers will narrate humbling stories about their first months in writing and while some feel like quitting, others actually quit!
+The patient ones usually thrive years later.
+The lesson is, the initial bumps and grinds in any writing career are normal and should never be reason enough to stop anyone from pursuing writing excellence.

-A good pack should contain software that eases writing complexities, and leaves you motivated.
+A good pack should contain tools that ease writing complexities and increase motivation.

-Like many dreaming writers, I continue to learn from my experience, and during the process, have spotted a number of software and tools that should one day steer me off the bumpy road:
+Like other writers abound, I continue to learn from my experience and during the process, have spotted select tools that should continue to enhance my writing:

 - Google Docs